Samsung/ONE/compiler/circle-opselector/README.md

 # Circle Op-Selector

-`Circle Op-Selector` is a tool for creating new circle model by various methods to select nodes .
+`Circle Op-Selector` is a tool for creating new circle model by various methods to select nodes.

 ## Example